 8 - Maca Root

 You’ll also see this advertised as Peruvian Ginseng.
 Based on feedback from our nutritionist, this herb may work very similarly to Asian Ginseng as it has a similar profile of active compounds.
+I personally tried maca root, often called peruvian ginseng, and found it to be quite effective.

 The positive effects should be noticeable on T-levels, and it’s a natural way to improve the effect of superfood smoothies.